pygame/pygame/docs/reST/ref/font.rst

       Font rendering is not thread safe: only a single thread can render text at any time.

+      .. versionchanged:: 2.0.3 Rendering UCS_4 unicode works and does not raise an exception.
+Use `if hasattr(pygame.font, 'UCS_4'):` to see if pygame supports rendering UCS_4 unicode including more languages and emoji.

       .. ## Font.render ##